Ciona intestinalis: Sexual reproduction

-C. intestinalis is an hermaphrodite that releases sperm and eggs into the surrounding seawater almost simultaneously.
+Ciona intestinalis is an hermaphrodite that releases sperm and eggs into the surrounding seawater almost simultaneously.
 C. intestinalis is self-sterile, and thus has been used for studies on the mechanism of self-incompatibility.
 Self/non-self-recognition molecules are considered to play a key role in the process of interaction between sperm and the vitelline coat of the egg.
 It appears that self/non-self recognition in ascidians such as C. intestinalis is mechanistically similar to self-incompatibility systems in flowering plants.
 Self-incompatibility promotes out-crossing which provides the adaptive advantage at each generation of masking deleterious recessive mutations (i.e. genetic complementation).

 Cell signalling

 In the sea squirt C. intestinalis a CB1 and CB2-type cannabinoid receptors is found to be targeted to axons, indicative of an ancient role for cannabinoid receptors as axonal regulators of neuronal signalling.

 Genetics

-C. intestinalis was one of the first animals to have its full genome sequenced, in 2002.
+Ciona intestinalis was one of the first animals to have its full genome sequenced, in 2002.
 It has a relatively small genome (about 160 Mbp) consisting of 14 pairs of chromosomes with about 16,000 genes.